Hi Kevin,

 Welcome to the community!
 And thank you for your contribution here.
 The observation you made is a real challenge for many traders, transferring their knowledge to being profitable.
 While traders may be very knowledgeable, other aspects could become a challenge; in other words, psychology.

-Some have suitable methods, but always try to make it “perfect” or better.
+Some have suitable methods but always try to make it “perfect” or better.
 They try to max out the method to make the maximum amount of profit.
 This can cause two things:

 - Postponing your trading and not taking advantage of the market for years, convincing yourself that you did not finish your method.

-- Taking what could be a simple method and over complicating it to make it better, yet in reality, they add more variables that will cause more doubt when it will be an opportunity for a trade.
+- Taking what could be a simple method and overcomplicating it to make it better, yet in reality, they add more variables that will cause more doubt when it will be an opportunity for a trade.

 The above is my opinion, and it is based on conversations I had with traders about their habits and psychology.
 But, of course, every trader has their own experience and risk tolerance, and they do things to maximize their needs, which does not always coincide with what a trader needs to do.
-So whether they want to change to market needs or trade what satisfies their needs is up to them.

 Matt Z